Jays-T/xmas_hacathon/README.md

 - Visitors must be able to navigate the site easily and intuitively
 - Visitors must be able to access the recipes and dishes by clicking on the recipe cards
 - Users must be able to recognise the dates of the cards
-- Users must be able to click on the card to display the dishes and recipes
 - Users must be able to hover over a card so that they can easily understand what card they are going to click
 - Users must be able to turn any music on or off with a clear button click